imperio-linode/.github/profile/README.md

 All app is cloud enabled, works well with RKE, LKE, Minikube.

-It is using Istio gateway that manages TLS at the same time, postgresql to handle reactive data and will use Keycloak as auth service and kafka as messaging broker for status reports between the services and react backed frontend.
+It is using Istio gateway that manages TLS at the same time, postgresql to handle reactive data. \
+Plans are to use Keycloak as auth service, kafka as messaging broker for status reports between the services, and react backed frontend.

 Plan is to make it fully working by end of 2023.